fscelliott/docsdonewell/_posts/2023-03-09-ai-tools-for-documentation.md

 **My explanation**

 For my test, I chose a code block I was reading in order to document a new feature, [which uses GPT-3 to extract tables from PDFs](https://docs.sensible.so/docs/nlp-table), for my client Sensible.
+(As an aside, I got a kick out of using a GPT-3 powered tool (Copilot) to examine code that ultimately also uses GPT-3 and other OpenAI tools.
+Meta!)

 I read the code, got a rough understanding, chatted with the code author, and wrote up the following explanation in the docs.
 Sensible has a core value of transparency, so I promise this explanation wasn't documentation overkill:

 > For an overview of how the NLP Table method works, see the following steps:
 >